AgonConsole8/agon-docs/docs/vdp/Font-API.md

 The `flags` parameter is reserved for future use, and should be set to 0.
 In the future it will be used for indicating variable width fonts, and other font properties.

 Font data is assumed to be a contiguous block of data, one character at a time, with a full 256 character definitions, from character 0 to 255.
 The buffer passed to this command should contain a single block of data of an appropriate size for the font.
-If the data has been uploaded in mutliple parts, it should be concatenated into a single block before calling this command using the appropriate commands in the bufferered commands API.
+If the data has been uploaded in multiple parts, it should be concatenated into a single block before calling this command using the appropriate commands in the buffered commands API.

 Fonts are monochrome, and the data is assumed to be one character at a time.
 Each character is stored in a byte-aligned format, where each row of a character is stored in a number of bytes equal to `(width + 7) / 8`, with their pixels organised most significant bit first, with as many rows as indicated by the `height`.
 "Most significant bit first" means that the leftmost pixel of the character is stored in the most significant bit of the first byte, so a font that is 6 pixels wide would be stored in bits 7-2, with bits 1 and 0 ignored when rendering the font.